raquentin/raquentin.github.io/content/posts/my-favorite-quotes-in-programming.md

 > \- Robin Milner

-## Honorable Mentions: The Worst Quotes in Programming
+## Honorable mentions: the worst quotes in programming

 > "Done right, a compiler should be able to figure out type automatically.
 It's not that hard." \
 > \- Elon Musk